siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

           - not_null
 ```

-Please be noted the `tests` is about the validation and constraint of the data, with which, we could control the data quality quite easy.
+Please be noted the `tests` are about the validation and constraint of the data, with which, we could control the data quality quite easily.
 And here `not_null` ensures there is no NULL if tests are performed.

 Then, let's compose the `user_watched_movies.sql`: